kuiperzone/AvantGarde/README.md

 # Avant Garde #

 **Avant Garde** is a cross-platform XAML previewer for the C# [Avalonia Framework](https://github.com/AvaloniaUI/Avalonia).
-It operates as a standalone application that works with your IDE, rather than an extension to an IDE.
+It operates as a standalone application that works with your IDE, rather than as an extension to an IDE.
 This means that Avant Garde is completely IDE agnostic.

 **[DOWNLOAD & INSTALL](https://github.com/kuiperzone/AvantGarde/releases/latest)**